HomeMy WebLinkAbout2020-02-20 TB 2-20-20

 There is one more meeting on the T-Connect service proposed by TCAT this Saturday at

 the Poets Landing community room.
-The proposal is to use smaller buses to bring people i n
+The proposal is to use smaller buses to bring people in

 from a mile radius of the village to connect to the main TCAT bus.